 Homemade spice blends are a cheap and easy way to add flavor and texture to your favorite grilled meats.
 Try this grilled pork tenderloin with its warm, spicy rub.

+I’m not sure there’s an easier thing to do that grill pork tenderloin.
 I mean, seriously.
 Marinate or coat the meat in a rub, throw it on the grill until desired doneness, transfer to a cutting board, slice and serve.
+So easy and so delicious.

 In recent years, the USDA has adjusted their recommendations for cooking pork.
 Use a meat thermometer so that your final product has an internal temperature between 145 and 160°.
 See this chart for recommended cooking temps for pork.